gamboabdoulraoufou/google-maps-API/README.md

 # Python Client for Google Maps Services

 Use Python?
 Want to geocode something?
 Looking for directions?
 Maybe matrices of directions?
-This library brings the Google Maps API Web Services to your Python application.
-Analytics
+This library brings the Google Maps API Web Services to your Python application. <br/>

 The Python Client for Google Maps Services is a Python Client library for the following Google Maps APIs: